• Skip to main content

 The Secret to Your 2-Year-Old’s Heart (and gaining their cooperation)

 Inside: Parenting a 2-year-old takes a certain finesse.
 It is a balance between teaching them basic rules and their growing need for independence.
-Understanding the development of your 2-year-old helps you win their heart, their cooperation, and end your frustration!
+Understanding your 2-year-old’s development helps you win their hearts, their cooperation, and end your frustration!

 The first time I did research with two-year-olds was a wake-up call.
 Previously, I had only worked with little babies and older children.

-A two-year-old’s newfound sense of independence and self-hood make them primed to challenge rules.
-And that is exactly what they will do — push boundaries, test limits, challenge themselves, and your patience!
+A two-year-old’s newfound sense of independence and self-hood makes them primed to challenge rules.
+And that is exactly what they will do—push boundaries, test limits, challenge themselves, and your patience!

 2 year old girl smiling outside